-We have no history of clinical development or commercialization of pharmaceutical products, which may make it difficult to evaluate our prospects.
+We have no history of commercialization of pharmaceutical products, which may make it difficult to evaluate the Company's prospects.

 We began operations in August 2002.
-Our operations to date have been limited to financing and staffing, developing our technology and product candidates, establishing collaborations and conducting Phase 2 clinical trials on small numbers of patients.
+Our operations to date have been limited to financing and staffing the Company, developing our technology and product candidates, establishing collaborations and conducting Phase 2 clinical trials on small numbers of patients.
 We have not yet demonstrated an ability to successfully conduct a Phase 3 clinical trial, obtain marketing approvals, manufacture a product at commercial scale repeatedly, or conduct sales and marketing activities necessary for successful product commercialization.
-Consequently, predictions about our future product development timelines, clinical trial plans, expenses, success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.
+Consequently, predictions about the Company's future product development timelines, clinical trial plans, expenses, success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.